justinchoi001/liferay-learn-0/docs/dxp-cloud/latest/en/build-and-deploy/understanding-deployment-types.md

 | **Deployment** | Stateless applications with the use of NFS | Consumes less resources and starts up faster than `StatefulSet` type | X | ✓ | X |
 | **StatefulSet** | Stateful applications | Consumes more resources and starts up slower than `Deployment` type | ✓ | X | ✓ |

 In general, the `Deployment` type is more lightweight and allows for faster deployments, as well as shared, persisted volumes between services (for shared files, like the document library).
-The `StatefulSet` type is more costly for deployments and resource usage (including the total memory and CPUs allocated for your project), but persists data through deployments and gains speed accessing files by using a dedicated SSD.
+The `StatefulSet` type is more costly for deployments and resource usage (including the total memory and CPUs allocated for your project), but persists data through deployments and gains improved file access performance by using a dedicated SSD.

 ### Persisted Volumes (NFS) vs SSD Storage